Students who meet some of the criteria listed in Article 15 of the UDC PhD Policies and Regulations will be able to access to UDC PhD programmes.

 If you need more information, you can check this sources the Application general procedure.

-The Academic Committe will publish provisional and final lists of applicants admitted to the PhD program in UDC’s web portal.
-Complaints to the provisional list must be sent to the UADI of the Faculty of Science.
+The CAPD will publish the provisional and final lists of students admitted to the PhD program in the web portal of studies of the UDC.

 The application for admission (or registration renewal) and enrollment in PhD studies will be carried out according to the terms approved by the Governing Council of the UDC.